ikramagix/ikramagix/README.md

 <details>
 <summary>that ⵜⴰⵢⵔⵉ magic?
 1:10 ───ㅇ───── 1:01 </summary>

-ikramagic/ikramagic/ `README.md` ✅ (this file) is an ✨ ADHD-friendly `README.md` ✅ for y'all screen readers ✨
+ikramagic/ikramagic/ `README.md` ✅ (this file) is an ✨ sound-powered `README.md` ✅ for y'all music lovers ✨
 `README.md` (this file) ✅ appears on my GitHub 👋 profile.
-You can 🌱 have yours too! 👀
+🥏 I am also a DJ ! 👀
 ⚡ 🔊 Enjoy the ▶︎ •၊၊||၊|။||||။‌‌‌‌‌၊|• 0:99 🎺 [BEETZ](https://www.youtube.com/playlist?list=PLNcTKDW0oKbxBDSO-XiHc-b3JNFTqdYvt) 🎺 & [Let's connect on LinkedIn!](https://www.linkedin.com/in/ikrame-saadi/)⚡

 </details>